-All email software allows you to create folders and labels to help you organize where each specific email should go, making the search process infinitely easier.
+All email software allows you to create folders and labels to help you organize where each specific email should go and have an easier time searching.

 After creating your new folder and label, you can automatically move any emails to where they need to be to stay organized.

-Then incoming emails with the specific address or subject line will automatically sort into the correct folder.
+Then incoming emails with the specific address or subject line with automatically to sort into the correct folder.

 3. Send your receipts to a separate account with Shoeboxed

-Receiving receipts to your email can be a hassle to sort and search through.
+Receiving receipts through your email can be a hassle to sort and search through.
 The right receipt management software can help you automatically move those receipts into the correct account.

-For example, Shoeboxed has the following email features to help you track receipts: Shoeboxed’s Gmail plugin will auto-import your digital receipts to your Shoeboxed dashboard.
+For example, Shoeboxed has a couple of email features to help you track receipts.
+The Gmail plug will auto-import your digital receipts to your Shoeboxed dashboard.
 Additionally, you can send receipts directly to your Shoeboxed email address, so you don’t have to worry about managing it all in your personal or business inbox.
 Afterward, you can create conditions and rules to automatically delete any email with receipts after they have been processed in your account.

 Frequently asked questions

 Decluttering your inbox will help you get rid of unwanted emails and keep your inbox clean.
 Additionally, having an organized inbox lets you: